 There will be 3 midterm exams throughout the course (see schedule).
 Midterm exams will consist mostly in short answer-questions with an emphasis on lab topics.
-Students may use the lecture slides and lab manual as a guide to see what topics to focus for the two exams.
-In order to pass the course, students must have a C- average grade for the three midterm exams.
+Students may use the lecture slides, guidelines posted on TritonEd, and lab manual as a guide to see what topics to focus for the three exams.
+In order to pass the course, students must have a 66% average grade for the three midterm exams.